dataiku-research/cardinal/_sources/index.rst.txt

 ====================================
-Welcome to cardinAL's documentation!
+Welcome to cardinal's documentation!
 ====================================

-cardinAL is a python package that allows simple and scikit-learn compatible active learning experiments.
+cardinal is a python package that allows simple and scikit-learn compatible active learning experiments.
 It provides the building blocks necessary to perform simple or more complex query sampling strategies.

-The code of the project is on Github: `cardinAL <https://github.com/dataiku/cardinAL>`_
+The code of the project is on Github: `cardinal <https://github.com/dataiku/cardinal>`_

 .. _install: